 Andrew Borowiec has photographed America’s changing industrial and post-industrial landscape for over three decades.
-His books include Along the Ohio (2000), Industrial Perspective: Photographs of the Gulf Coast (2005), and Cleveland: The Flats, the Mill, and the Hills (2008), and Wheeling, West Virginia (2018).
+His books include Along the Ohio (2000), Industrial Perspective: Photographs of the Gulf Coast (2005), Cleveland: The Flats, the Mill, and the Hills (2008), and Wheeling, West Virginia (2018).

 He has received fellowships from the John Simon Guggenheim Memorial Foundation, the National Endowment for the Arts, the Ohio Arts Council, and in 2006 was awarded the Cleveland Arts Prize.

 Borowiec’s photographs have been exhibited around the world and are in the collections of the Chicago Art Institute, the Cleveland Museum of Art, the Museum of Fine Arts, Houston, the Library of Congress, the Museum of Contemporary Photography, the Nelson-Atkins Museum of Art, the Princeton University Art Museum, and the Smithsonian American Art Museum, among others.

 Borowiec was born in 1956 in New York City but moved to Paris with his parents when he was nine months old.
 He spent his childhood in France, Algeria, Tunisia, and Switzerland, where he graduated from the International School of Geneva.
 He received a B.A. in Russian from Haverford College in 1979 and an M.F.A. in Photography from Yale University in 1982.